 This convergence of technological innovation presents a prime opportunity for private companies and citizens to contribute to improve global monitoring of air pollution, particularly in areas that suffer from lack of monitoring capacity.

 Figure 5.
-Comparisons of NO2 (red) and PM2.5 (blue) proximity-to-target scores across cities.
-A score of 100 means a city has achieved the target, while 0 represents the low performance benchmark.
+Comparisons of NO2 (red) and PM2.5 (blue) proximity-to-target scores across UESI pilot cities.
+A score of 100 means a city has achieved the target, while 0 represents the low performance benchmark (see the Cities Page for a full exploration all cities’ air pollution levels).

 Box 3.
 Hacking Data for Climate Action: Data Philanthropy Provides Real-Time Data